Nonlinear phase synchronization and the role of spacing in shell models: ACKNOWLEDGMENT

 \section{ACKNOWLEDGMENT}

 This work has benefited from a grant managed by the Agence Nationale de la Recherche (ANR), as part of the program \textquoteleft Investissements d\textquoteright Avenir\textquoteright{} under the reference (ANR-18-EURE-0014) and has been carried out within the framework of the EUROfusion Consortium, funded by the European Union via the Euratom Research and Training Programme (Grant Agreement No 101052200 --- EUROfusion) and within the framework of the French Research Federation for Fusion Studies.
+The authors would like to thank the Isaac Newton Institute for Mathematical Sciences, Cambridge, for support and hospitality during the programme ``Anti-diffusive dynamics: from sub-cellular to astrophysical scales'', where part of the work on this paper was undertaken.
+This work was supported by EPSRC grant EP/R014604/1.
+In particular, the authors would like to thank Dr. Santiago J. Benavides for stimulating discussion on phase dynamics during the program.